Deliverables

 The REWIRE VLE will act as the main point for delivering the project’s training activities in the form of VOOCs.
 It will be based on the already deployed WordPress technology and will expand the REWIRE website with LMS functionalities.
 This deliverable presents the technical and contextual requirements for the REWIRE VLE, which will host the REWIRE VOOCs.

-R4.5.1 Results of the 1st Cybersecurity VOOCs delivery (Public)
+R4.5.1 Results of the 1st Cybersecurity VOOCs delivery (Public – Download the PDF)

 R4.5.2 Results of the 2nd Cybersecurity VOOCs delivery (Public)